5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 ## Foresight

-An extremely niche feature, I am not sure if anyone other than me wants to do this.
+An extremely niche feature, I am not sure if anyone other than me wants to do this. **Requires checking "Advanced Features" in the settings to see the control.**

 It attempts to pre-gather encounter sets **next to the next session** while tearing down the current one, **as much as possible**.
 (It would also have to wait for some encounter sets that are used in the next session.)

 If there is only one choice what the next-next scenario would be, you just have to check "Foresight".
 Otherwise, the UI will show all the possible ones based on available transitions for you to select which one to Foresight.